Selena Gomez Dons ‘Only The Strong Survive’ T-Shirt After Ex Justin Bieber Confirms His Engagement

 “Selena is definitely on a different path right now and in a much better place since Justin is out of the picture.
 Mentally she is done with him.
 She isn’t focused on dating as much as she’s just really focusing on herself.
 She’s happy right now just spending time with her girlfriends and going to church.”

-Despite the fact that Gomez knows her ex is one to make “rash decisions” ultimately, when it comes to Bieber and Baldwin’s engagement, she “wishes them both the best”.
+Despite the fact that Gomez knows her ex is one to make “rash decisions” ultimately, when it comes to Bieber and Baldwin’s engagement, she “wishes them both the best.”

-So it would seem that although her choice in T-shirts comes at a rather delicate time, it really was just a shirt and fans therefore, shouldn’t think too much of it for now.
+So it would seem that although her choice in T-shirts comes at a rather delicate time, it really was just a shirt and fans, therefore, shouldn’t think too much of it for now.